 Visit Oldham has a handy map of a circular route of the Uppermill Trail that takes in many of the interesting sites in the village.

-Walkies has an easy 4.5-mile walk that takes you around the old Roman area of Castleshaw.
+The dog-walking website Walkies has a number of easy Saddleworth walks including a 4.5-mile walk that takes you around the old Roman area of Castleshaw.